Morpho editor creates unwanted node (spatialVector)

 The only way to get out of there was to press "Esc".

-#2 Updated by Margaret O'Brien about 15 years ago
+#2 Updated by Margaret O'Brien over 15 years ago

 A similar experience on this file: